isomerpages/moe-yishunpri/announcements/yishun-primary-school/_posts/2025-04-01-post-LaunchPad@YPS.md

 </td>
 <td rowspan="1" colspan="1">
 <p>1.
 Expand students’ geographical and cultural knowledge by learning about
-other countries, their culture, sporting achievements, and aquatic athletes.</p>
+other countries and aquatic athletes.</p>
 <p>2.
-Provide an opportunity for students to interact with elite athletes
+Provide opportunities for pupils to interact with elite athletes from
-from other countries through a virtual meet-and-greet session.</p>
+other countries through a virtual meet-and-greet session.</p>
 <p>3.
 Offer first-hand experience in an international aquatic sporting event
 by cheering for athletes from various countries.</p>
 </td>